 The cost of a CPAP also can be fairly high.
 Often, however, your medical insurance will pick up part of the expense.

-If you do decide on SnoreRX, make sure to check for SnoreRX coupons.
+If you do decide on SnoreRx, make sure to check our discount page for current SnoreRx coupons.